ucsd-dsc-arts/dsc160-midterm-group-8/README.md

 ## Technical Notes and Dependencies

 Any implementation details or notes we need to repeat your work.
-- Additional libraries you are using for this project

 Spotipy is used in this, which requires access to Spotify's API in order properly run the project.
 You would also need to generate a Spotify API token in order to use the API -- we've cut ours out since it's private information, so the code/feature_extraction.ipynb notebook is not actually runnable right now.
-We also used bokeh for visualization, librosa for extracting audio features, sklearn for dimensionality reduction, and pandas for pretty much everything.
+We also used Bokeh for visualization, Librosa for extracting audio features, scikit-learn for dimensionality reduction, and pandas for pretty much everything.
+All code was run within Jupyter notebooks.

-- Does this code require other pip packages, software, etc?

-  pip install spotipy --upgrade <- needed to download spotipy

-- Does this code need to run on some other (non-datahub) platform?
-(CoLab, etc.)

 ## Reference